-This viral skin infection (full medical name: herpes simplex) is characterized by a painful accumulation of vesicles on top of a reddish patch of skin.
-There are two subtypes of herpes simplex virus (HSV-1 and HSV-2).
-The herpes simplex virus retreats after an eruption on the skin into the ganglion of the sensitive nerve, where it can lie dormant and stay for years.
-It is thought that periods of stress, exposure to sunlight, other febrile illnesses, excessive sports activities and immune suppression cause HSV-1 and HSV-2 to be reactivated.
+The characteristics of this viral skin infection (full medical name: herpes simplex) are a painful accumulation of vesicles on top of a reddish patch of skin.
+Notably, there are two subtypes of herpes simplex virus (HSV-1 and HSV-2).
+The herpes simplex virus retreats after an eruption on the skin into the ganglion of the sensitive nerve, where it lies dormant and stays for years.
+To explain, it is thought that periods of stress, exposure to sunlight, other febrile illnesses, excessive sports activities and immune suppression cause a reactivation of HSV-1 and HSV-2.

 The 2 Types of Herpes